pedrotlf/JetpackComposeAnimationSample/README.md

 <img src="https://github.com/pedrotlf/JetpackComposeAnimationSample/assets/38842991/768c2997-a207-4885-bf7c-ff34a2dea2bf" width="60%">

 ### Infinite Shimmer Animation (Loading Skeleton)
-As mentioned before, loading animations are the most used infinite animation (at least in our opinion).
+As mentioned before, loading animations are the most used infinite animations (at least in our opinion).
 The infinite animated border shown previously can also be considered a loading animation.
 But one of newest animations used for loading is the Shimmer (mostly used as skeletons).

 Now we are going to showcase an infinite shimmer animation behaving as a loading placeholder.